 How can one rubric address writing across such a wide span of years?

-How can one rubric address writing across such a wide span of years?

-The 6+1 writing rubric defines good writing, whether you are a 3rd grader or an 11th grader.
-In the trait of Ideas, for example, you still need a focused idea, supporting details that matter, and a central theme to your writing, regardless of age ... right?
+The 6+1 Trait® Writing rubric defines good writing, whether you are a third grader or in 11th grade.
+For the trait of Ideas, for example, you still need a focused idea, supporting details that matter, and a central theme to your writing, regardless of age.

-However, there is a legitimate question regarding the level of sophistication that is reasonable to expect at different levels of writing maturity.
-That's why we depend so heavily upon anchor papers at regular intervals across the years.
-If you have good example papers of what a 5 a 3 or a 1 look like at 3rd grade, 5th grade, 8th grade, or 11th grade, for example, you can begin to see the subtle changes that occur as students develop successful writing strategies.
+There is a legitimate question, however, regarding the degree of sophistication that is reasonable to expect at different levels of writing maturity.
+That's why we depend so heavily on anchor papers at regular intervals across the years.
+If you have good example papers of what a 5, a 3, or a 1 look like at grades 3, 5, 8, or 11, you can begin to see the subtle changes that occur as students develop successful writing strategies.
 Never forget, however, that a good paper has the same embedded qualities no matter what the age of the writer.
-Think of it like this.
-Would you hesitate to give a third grader an "A" on an assignment if s/he did a great job at meeting the criteria?
+Think of it like this: Would you hesitate to give a third-grader an "A" on an assignment if s/he did a great job at meeting the criteria?
 Do we hold out on the good grades until the student can perform at a high school level?
 Of course not!
-Why is this any different than scoring a third grader's paper with a 5 on one or more of the traits?
-If they meet the criteria?
-Terrific!
+Why is this any different than scoring a third-grader's paper with a 5 on one or more of the traits if the student meets the criteria?

 Keep these things in mind:

 - Good writing is good writing; it can be noticed and recognized at all ages.